 Kahn said there are also other variables besides weather to consider when evaluating crashes.
 As people move farther out from the center of L.A.
 County in search of more affordable housing, that means more people are commuting to work, which increases their chances of a car crash.

 And then there's the issue of drivers and technology.

 "They're increasingly distracted with phones, with other devices," Kahn said, adding that he has to put his own phone in the trunk of his car when he drives.

-But researchers say the best way to avoid accidents is pretty simple -- just slow down.
+But researchers say the best way to avoid a crash is pretty simple: just slow down.